 Russell 1000® Index: The Russell 1000® Index tracks the performance of the large-cap segment of the U.S. equity universe.
 It is a subset of the Russell 3000® Index and includes approximately 1,000 of the largest securities based on a combination of their market cap and current index membership.
-The Russell 1000 Index® represents approximately 92% of the Russell 3000® Index.
+The Russell 1000 Index® represents approximately 92% of the total market cap of the Russell 3000® Index.
 The Russell 1000® Index is constructed to provide a comprehensive and unbiased barometer for the large-cap segment and is completely reconstituted annually to ensure new and growing equities are reflected.